inconsistent-dg/AC-Modding/ACNH/NHSE.md

 Clicking on `Edit Map...` and then `Edit Flags` will allow you to change your map flags.
 Flags keep track of what you have done/completed during your playthrough.
 They're true/false statements, 0 being false and 1 being true.
 So to enable a flag, set it to 1, and to disable it set it to 0.
 Map flags aren't actually extremely looked into that much (like most other flags) so there isn't a list of what most of them do.

-No matter what though, as always, it's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that arent known about right now, which could potentially mess up your save.
+No matter what though, as always, it's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that aren't known about right now, which could potentially mess up your save.

 <big>**Editing Bulletin Board**</big>

 Clicking on `Edit Map...` and then `Edit Bulletin Board` will allow you to edit your Bulletin Board.
 The bulletin board is one of the best ways to keep up with events happening on your island, or it can be abused to make villagers say things that were never meant to be said or drawn.

 There are 2 bulletin board posts, a drawn one and a text one (or both).
 You can painstakingly ***try*** to make a drawn post in NHSE, or watch a [video by Klutch, explaining how to use Pixel Press](https://www.youtube.com/watch?v=EI1d-wky0TQ).
-Pixel Press is an app that will draw any image you give it, on your own island or someone elses.
+Pixel Press is an app that will draw any image you give it, on your own island or someone else's.
 Check it out!
 It was made by my buddy Katsching.

 <p>
 <img align="right" src="../assets/images/NH/NHSE_EMap-BulletinBoard.png" height="335">
 </p>

 Editing the text is very simple though.
 In the Bulletin Board editor, under Stock -> Buffer, you will be able to see all of your *current* bulletin board messages (it's not possible to create new ones unless in game).
 You can edit the date of the posts by editing the array, or edit the body text by opening the dropdown box next to the post and editing the Body.
-You can write basically anything here, and I'm pretty sure you can go past the limit in the base game (though i haven't tested this).
+You can write basically anything here, and I'm pretty sure you can go past the limit in the base game (though I haven't tested this).

 <p align="center">
 You can see the example posted below.